flatcoder/gocompare/README.md

 - Docker
 - SQLAlchemy

 ** For actual production, a real database.
 We're using sqlite here because it's easy to give you a ZIP that'll work out the box!
-Flask ought to be database agnostic, and it is, to a point.
-Until you try a decimal with SQLite....
+Flask ought to be database agnostic, and it is, to a point...

 	Warning: "Dialect sqlite+pysqlite does *not* support Decimal objects natively".

 ...it will cast, but that's just asking for trouble with precision and rounding.
-For now, in this exercise, we use Float for money, not Decimal.
+For now, in this exercise, we use a Float for money, as it supports pretty much any underlying database.
+If we learn otherwise, we can revisit this, it's a tiny small migration issue.

 ## Closing Notes

 - Depending on requirements, Django may be a better fit than Flask, it depends on the bigger picture, really.
 - Currently assuming "no auth" but you'll see the hooks are included ready to add users.
 - Be useful to add automated documentation (Pydoc or similar)?
+- Final DB, decision may have minor effect on models (e.g., Float vs. Decimal or DB supports CURRENT_TIMESTAMP or not etc.).
+- Final DB, consider DB encoding, always.
+And locale/i18n.